jarkkokovala/distsys19/project2/README.md

 #### 4. Can you say something about the length of the shortest path that leads to a marking in which all odd-numbered places have a token?

 The length of the shortest sequence to goal state seems to grow rapidly as the number of subnets increases.
-Growth rate seems to be exponential.
-The growth rate is visualized in figure below.
+Growth seems to be exponential.
+The figure below visualizes the number of transitions in the shortest path as and the number of subnets fitted on a log-linear curve.

 ![Shortes firing sequence](shortest_firing_sequence.png)